 In contrast to some of its rivals -- such as GlaxoSmithKline (GlaxoSmithKline PLC), Novartis and Sanofi-Aventis -- AstraZeneca has stayed focussed on its core pharmaceuticals business rather than seeking diversification.

 Shares in the company were barely changed by 9:30 a.m., down 0.3 percent at 3053.5 pence, in line with a flat Stoxx 600 European healthcare sector index .

-The Astra Tech business could be of interest to U.S. companies such as privately held Biomet, Medtronic (Medtronic Inc), 3M (3M Company), Danaher (Danaher Corporation) and Dentsply International (Dentsply International Inc), as well as private equity firms, according to industry analysts.
+The Astra Tech business could be of interest to U.S. companies such as privately held Biomet, Medtronic (Medtronic Inc), 3M (3M Co), Danaher (Danaher Corp) and Dentsply International (Dentsply International Inc), as well as private equity firms, according to industry analysts.

 Companies operating in the sector in Europe include Swiss dental implant firms Nobel Biocare and Straumann .